ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

-### Overheads in parallel code
+### Overheads in Parallel Code

-Perf can be helpful in identifying overheads in your parallel code.
-We'll see one such example here where we improve the performance by removing overheads.
+Linux `perf` can be helpful when identifying overheads in parallel code, which can improve the performance by removing overheads.

-**Parallel initialisation of a float array with random numbers**
+**Parallel Initialisation of a Float Array with Random Numbers**

-Array initialisation using standard library's `Array.init` is sequential.
+Array initialisation using the standard library's `Array.init` is sequential.
-Parallel workloads in a program would scale according to the number of cores used, whearas the initialisation takes the same amount of time in all cases.
+A program's parallel workloads scale according to the number of cores used, although the initialisation takes the same amount of time in all cases.
 This might become a bottleneck for parallel workloads.

-For float arrays, we have `Array.create_float` which creates a fresh float array.
-We can use this to allocate an array and do the initialisation in parallel.
-Let us do the initialisation of a float array with random numbers in parallel.
+For float arrays, we have `Array.create_float` to create a fresh float array.
+Use this to allocate an array and perform the initialisation in parallel.
+Let's do the initialisation of a float array with random numbers in parallel.

-**Naive implementation**
+**Naive Implementation**

-This is a naive implementation, which will initialise all elements of the array with a Random number.
+Below is a naive implementation that will initialise all array elements with a Random number:

 ```ocaml
 open Domainslib